The Blurb:

 Oh man, I don't know how to review this book properly without spoilers.
 Angels and Hope has a real Stepford quality to it, with everyone too good to be true.
 It's a product of a fabulous, and dark, imagination with its four sections dedicated to the seasons.
 The inhabitants of the Winter part in their Christmas jumpers constantly wrapping presents and sipping holiday drinks was creepy enough!

-I was filled with a creeping dread as Bassoff teases of the horrors to come - slashed tyres, sleepless nights, the three 'witches' gossiping in the corner of the cafĂ©.
+I was filled with a creeping dread as Bassoff teases of the horrors to come - slashed tyres, sleepless nights, the three 'witches' gossiping in the corner of the café.
 These are fabulously bitchy creatures with too much make-up and feather boas.
 There is a real sense at one point that Hardy could be descending into madness when every single person denies what he is sure he's seen.
 And the horrors I dreaded came.
 We stare right at the depravity of the town.
 The whole town.
 We are carried along with the mob mentality as things get more and more shocking.
 But, for me, the denouement eclipsed everything and rendered me speechless.

 I really liked Bassoff's writing.
 He creates a claustrophobic setting both in Sam's hometown and in Angels and Hope, although they are very different places.
 I loved his descriptions, for example:

 'A small town whore crouched beneath an awning, a cigarette dangling from candy cherry lips.
-A drunk and an addict and a bum and a child.'
+A drunk and an addict and a bum and a child.''Here most of the houses were dying little by little.''and God was strangled and dead in an alleyway.'

 Captain Clive's Dreamworld is not a happy read and it won't be for everyone.
 It's tense, claustrophobic, dark and depraved.
 It shows us there are monsters everywhere and how easy it is to become one.
 It's about secrets and lies and that to live the dream you also have to live with the nightmares.
 Beautifully written, it was such an interesting read.
 And although it has some truly awful moments I couldn't tear myself away.
 I'm really glad I pulled on my big girl pants and took a deep breath, because otherwise I'd have missed an original, entertaining story.
 But I do worry about what goes on in Jon Bassoff's head - his mind is seriously twisted!